Franchise Tax Board Business Collections

 The names of the notices may vary for different entity types.

 The FTB must issue a notice prior to action to ensure due process.
-The FTB’s failure to provide notice before taking action may raise constitutional issues.
+A failure to provide notice before taking action may rise constitutional issues.

 Notices are generally issued for unpaid tax, unpaid penalty or unpaid interest.

-Beginning February 2001, new tax year liabilities are entered at FTB into the Business Entities Accounts Receivable Collection System (BE ARCS) from the Business Entities Tax System (BETS).
+Beginning February 2001, new tax year liabilities are entered at FTB the Business Entities Accounts Receivable Collection System (BE ARCS) from the Business Entities Tax System (BETS).

 The purpose of the BE ARCS billings is to advise business entities of their legal rights and responsibilities, and provide them a way to contact FTB for additional information.
+FTB staff must review an account’s billing history and verify that a BE ARCS notice has been issued.

-FTB field collectors visit business entities, encourage compliance, verify income activity, document asset information and identify assets for possible seizure (this includes identifying when warrants are needed).
+FTB field collectors visit business entities, encourage compliance, verify income activity, document asset information, and identify assets for possible seizure (this includes identifying when warrants are needed).

-Following types of cases will be referred to field collectors:
+The following types of cases will be referred to field collectors:

-1. Active businesses with valid addresses
+1. Active businesses with valid addresses.

-2. Accounts with viable assets, including multiple real estate properties
+2. Accounts with viable assets, including multiple real estate properties.

-3. Verified non-compliance cases
+3. Verified non-compliance cases.

 4. Businesses that repeatedly pay filing enforcement assessments without filing tax returns.

-5. Businesses that repeatedly refuse to file their tax returns or pay their tax balances
+5. Businesses that repeatedly refuse to file their tax returns or pay their tax balances.

-6. Businesses that routinely abandon one business and start a new one to avoid tax liabilities
+6. Businesses that routinely abandon one business and start a new one to avoid tax liabilities.

-Before referring cases to field collections, FTB staff must exhaust other collection actions, mainly notices.
-The exception is when an account is at risk, such as a business entity liquidating assets to avoid collections or the business entity has a significant non-compliant history.
+Before referring cases to field collections FTB staff must exhaust other collection actions, mainly notices.
+The exception is when an account is at risk, such as a business entity liquidating assets to avoid collections, or the business entity has a significant non-compliant history.

 Upon discharge, the liability still remains due but collection action ceases.
-Once a year, accounts in collections will receive an annual notice to advise taxpayer entities of missing returns and unpaid liabilities.
+Once a year, accounts in collections will receive an annual notice, to advise taxpayer entities of missing returns and unpaid liabilities.